-Nature of exception

-Instances of accounting (a) software for maintaining (i) books of account which did not have a feature of recording audit trail (edit log) facility and the same was not operated throughout the year for all relevant transactions recorded in the software

-Details of exception

-- (a) In respect of Holding company: - the accounting software used for financial reporting (SAP HANA) audit trail (edit log) facility was not enabled at the database layer to log any direct changes. - (ii) In the absence of Type 1 or Type 2 reports (for the period from 1 January 2024 to 31 March 2024) in relation to the controls at the service organization for accounting software used for maintaining the books of account relating to payroll process, which are operated by a thirdparty service provider, we are unable to comment whether the audit trail feature for the said software was enabled and operated for the period from 1 January 2024 to 31 March 2024 for all transactions recorded the software.
+Nature of exception Details of exception Instances of accounting software for maintaining books of account which did not have a feature of recording audit trail (edit log) facility and the (a) (i) In respect of Holding company: the accounting software used for financial reporting (SAP HANA) audit trail (edit log) facility was not enabled at the database layer to log any same was not operated throughout the year for all relevant transactions recorded in the software (ii) direct changes.
+In the absence of Type 1 or Type 2 reports (for the period from 1 January 2024 to 31 March 2024) in relation to the controls at the service organization for accounting software used for maintaining the books of account relating to payroll process, which are operated by a third- party service provider, we are unable to comment whether the audit trail feature for the said software was enabled and operated for the period from 1 January 2024 to 31 March 2024 for all transactions recorded in the software.

-Nature of exception Deta Details of exception (b) In respect of 4 subsidiary companies, the accounting software used for maintaining its books of account did not have a feature of recording audit trail (edit log) facility at the database layer to log any direct changes.
+Nature of exception Deta ails of exception (b) In respect of 4 subsidiary companies, the accounting software used for maintaining its books of account did not have a feature of recording audit trail (edit log) facility at the database layer to log any direct changes.